NVIDIA/workbench-example-hybrid-rag/README.md

     | >=24 GB | 64 GB      | 40 GB        | 7B & int8                 |
     | >=40 GB | 64 GB      | 40 GB        | 7B & none                 |

 6. Select **Load Model** to pre-fetch the model.
 This will take up to several minutes to perform an initial download of the model to the project cache.
+Subsequent loads will detect this cached model.
 7. Select **Start Server** to start the inference server with your current local GPU.
 This may take a moment to warm up.
 8. Now, start chatting!
 Queries will be made to the model running on your local system whenever this inference mode is selected.

 **Using RAG**

 9. In the right hand panel of the Chat UI select **Upload Documents Here**.
 Click to upload or drag and drop the desired text files to upload.
+   * You may see a warning that the vector database is not ready yet.
+If so wait a moment and try again.
 10. Once the files upload, the **Toggle to Use Vector Database** next to the text input box will turn on by default.
 11. Now query your documents!
 To use a different model, stop the server, make your selections, and restart the inference server.